craftcms/docs/docs/3.x/upgrade.md

 <!-- textlint-enable -->

 ::: warning
-Be sure and review any URI formats and system messages that use dates!
-The same adjustments will be required for them to work correctly—in the case of URIs, you may see silent failures that manifest in missing URL segments after an element is re-saved.
+Be sure and update any URI formats and system messages that use dates!
 :::

 ## Currency Formatting